Semantics

 6. Because they provide hooks for automated tests

-Automated functional tests work by searching for, and interacting with elements.
-This may include:
+Automated functional tests work by searching for and interacting with elements.
+For example, a test might involve:

 - clicking a link